Real Recipes From Real Home Cooks ®

 3

-Add flour and salt.
+Add the flour and salt.
 Mix until blended.
-After the dough is complete, add a few drops of color to all or just a portion of the batter (if you want some cookies colored).
+If making a colored dough, add a few drops of color to all or just a portion of the batter at this point.

 • Pressing cookies onto a baking sheet.